noisebridge/PythonClass/projects/card_games/war/README.md

 We only have to test for losing - Losing:
 - If you run out of cards, you lose.
 - This can happen any time a card is drawn from your deck.
+OUR TEST - IF A DRAW EVENT FAILS FOR YOU, YOU LOSE
 - Both players must be tested at the same time in case they both lose.